zkldi/uscir-spec/source/common/api.rst

 Request Format
 =================

-All data sent to the server is expected to be in JSON format, with ``Content-Type: application/json`` set in request headers.
+Unless otherwise specified, all data sent to the server is expected to be in JSON format, with ``Content-Type: application/json`` set in request headers.

 To authenticate with the server, users are expected to send an Authorization header, containing ``Bearer <token>``.